ACCESS-Cloud-Based-InSAR/CICD-notes/README.md

 * This library for validation: https://pypi.org/project/validate-pyproject/
 * Publishing to https://test.pypi.org/
 Note that `test-pypi` still requires the same account setup.

+#### PyPI Account setup

+To get a user token, 2-factor authentication must be setup.
+This requires that you use a password app to sync to the shared account.
+A single individual will have to use this.
+As of now, it requires to:

+1. Generate recovery codes
+2. Upload user/password to password app (native iOS password manager works fine)
+3. Use 1 of N security codes to get link to open password manager for PyPI (this was in the form of a QR code)
+4. Get security code to verify 2-factor authentication has been setup.

 ### Conda-forge Setup